 - Jamie leaves Helwater, and baptizes his son before he goes.
 He gives him the baptismal name “James” and a wooden snake with “Willie” carved on it, like the snake “Sawney” that his brother Willie once gave him.

-*EPISODE FIVE –
+*EPISODE FIVE – FREEDOM AND WHISKEY*

 - Claire goes back to Boston.